 Hi!
-My name is Jamie and I’m an ACE-certified Personal Trainer, Health Coach and Group Fitness Instructor with specializations in Weight Management, Fitness Nutrition, and Senior Fitness.
+My name is Jamie and I’m an ACE-certified Personal Trainer, Health Coach and Group Fitness Instructor with specializations in Weight Management, Fitness Nutrition, Orthopedic Exercise, and Senior Fitness.
 I am also a board certified massage therapist, the highest attainable credential in the massage therapy and bodywork profession, through the NCBTMB.

 It started with my first aerobics class.
 The music and choreographed “dance” moves.
 I was hooked and fitness has remained a large part of my life ever since.
 A few months later, I started dabbling a bit with weight-lifting… and liked how it made me feel.
 I became a group fitness instructor and accidentally moved on to body building.
 I say “accidentally” because body building wasn’t ever my goal.
 I just loved working out so much that repetition brought results.
 Always up for a challenge, I tried the realm of running; first with 5k fun runs (for a t-shirt), then 10k events (more t-shirts), then half marathons every weekend (yes… every weekend… just for fun), and finally a marathon just to see what it would be like (and to get the finisher’s medal, of course).

 Because life is full of twists and turns, I decided to go to massage school, which continued to fuel my desire to know how the muscles function.
 I got to take cadaver classes, which to some might sound gross, but to me, were both amazing and an integral part of knowing how to help people, with both massage and fitness.
 Not only can I help people train their bodies to move, but I coach and teach people to move correctly.
 This includes using proper form for proper function, and being able to correct many physical imbalances for better everyday performance.